HackYourFuture/presentation-module/week2.md

 We will evaluate your performance based on the following indicators:
 - Content delivered in a structured manner
-- Body language (good posture, eye contact, nerves gestures, smile)
+- Body language (good posture, eye contact, nervous gestures, smile)
 - Speak slowly and use pauses
-- Good use of voice (clear, loud enough and variety in tone,
+- Good use of voice (clear, loud enough and variety in tone)
 - Engagement of Audience
 - English Proficiency